Jopp-gh/Obsidian-Dune84/README.md

 <br>

 ### Collaboration
 thanks for your interest in my theme.
-Right now i look for people willing to rework my current documentation to make Dune even more accessible.
+Right now I look for people interested to rework my current documentation, to make Dune even more accessible.

-First, to accept collaborators i would like to know you better.
+First, to accept collaborators I would like to know you better.
 You are welcome to chat with me on Discord (Obsidians Member Group) or the official forums (https://forum.obsidian.md)
-Second, to accept collaborators i look for people able to integrate features which i am unable to build myself.
-So far i did not need very much help and I enjoyed the development of Dune.
+Second, to accept collaborators I look for people able to integrate features difficult for me.
-I encourage you to share your ideas and issues with Dune, just open a new ticket on top page here on github or chat with me on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433)
+Feel free to share your ideas and issues relevant to **Dune**, just open a new ticket on top page or chat with me on [Forum.obsidian.md](https://forum.obsidian.md/t/theme-dune/60433)

 <br>